vegaprotocol/specs/protocol/0080-SPOT-product_builtin_spot.md

 ## 3. Market parameters

 1. `market_decimal_places` should be used to specify the number of decimal places of the `quote_asset` when specifying order price.

-Future specs could rename `market_decimal_places` to something more general, e.g. `price_decimal_places`.
+The Cash Settled Futures spec could rename `market_decimal_places` to something more general, e.g. `price_decimal_places`.

 1. `position_decimal_places` should be used to specify the number of decimal places of the `base_asset` asset when specifying order size.

-Future iterations of specs could rename `position_decimal_places` to something more general, e.g. `position_decimal_places`.
+The Cash Settled Futures spec could rename `position_decimal_places` to something more general, e.g. `size_decimal_places`.

 ## 4. Liquidity Commitments